David0tt/DeepGTAV/Readme.md

-We used synthetic training data generated with the DeepGTAV framework to good real world object detection performance reported in our paper `Leveraging Synthetic Data in Object Detection onUnmanned Aerial Vehicles` [TODO link].
+We used synthetic training data generated with the DeepGTAV framework to good real world object detection performance reported in our paper `Leveraging Synthetic Data in Object Detection on Unmanned Aerial Vehicles` [TODO link].

 # Simple Use
 In the following the steps that are necessary to just export data using DeepGTAV